 - Choose GCash and go through payment.
 Take note that there’s a Php 5 fee included.

-Is having a Virtual Pag-IBIG account required to invest?
+Is having a Virtual Pag-IBIG account required to be able to invest in MP2 Savings?

-No, you just need an MID — meaning if you’ve been paying your contributions either voluntarily or via salary deductions, you can invest in MP2.
+No, you just need a MID — meaning if you’ve been paying your contributions either voluntarily or via salary deductions, you can invest in MP2.

-Do you need to add on your investment every month?
+Do you need to add on your MP2 Savings investment every month?

 No, beyond the first Php 500, the additional investments are optional.
 But of course, if you want bigger dividends, you should make it a habit.
 Your investment will not change if you don’t put in any amount.

-Is there a limit on how much you can add to your investment using GCash?
+Is there a limit on how much you can add to your MP2 Savings using GCash?

 GCash has a Php 100k limit monthly for transactions.
 But if you link any bank account or Payoneer to your account, it will expand to Php 500k.